-Spinal tumors may be referred to by the area of the spine in which they occur.
+Spinal tumors may be referred to by the region of the spine in which they occur.
 These basic areas are cervical, thoracic, lumbar and sacrum.
-Additionally, they also are classified by their location in the spine — anterior (front) and posterior (back).
-Clinically, they are divided into three major groups according to location: intradural-extramedullary, intramedullary and extradural.
+Additionally, they also are classified by their location in the spine into three major groups: intradural-extramedullary, intramedullary and extradural.

-Intramedullary: These tumors grow inside the spinal cord or individual nerves, most frequently occurring in the cervical (neck) region.
-They typically derive from glial or ependymal cells that are found throughout the interstitium of the cord.
+Intramedullary: These tumors grow inside the spinal cord, most frequently occurring in the cervical (neck) region.
+They typically derive from glial or ependymal cells that are found throughout the interstitium of the spinal cord.
 Astrocytomas and ependymomas are the two most common types.
 They are often benign, but can be difficult to remove.
 Intramedullary lipomas are rare congenital tumors most commonly located in the thoracic spinal cord.

 Extradural: These lesions are typically attributed to metastatic cancer or schwannomas derived from the cells covering the nerve roots.
 Occasionally, an extradural tumor extends through the intervertebral foramina, lying partially within and partially outside of the spinal canal.

 Metastatic spinal tumors

 The spinal column is the most common site for bone metastasis.
 Estimates indicate that at least 30 percent and as high as 70 percent of patients with cancer will experience spread of cancer to their spine.